 Physical exam: Proof of a physical examination within the past 6 months, signed by a physician, stating you have no physical limitations for participating in the classroom and clinical components of the course.

 Clearance for Mask Fit Testing: Your physician must also certify that you are able to participate in mask fit (respirator) testing.
 The actual mask fit testing will be performed during the course.
 The mask and testing materials are included in your course fee.
 The mask fit testing done in class requires men to shave their facial hair, e.g., beard or stubble, if it interferes with the seal of the mask.
 If you choose NOT to shave, you must provide your own optional air-purifying respirator (PAPR) in order to meet this mandatory course requirement.
-The cost for a PAPR unit is not included in the course fee.
+The cost of a PAPR unit is not included in the course fee.

 Proof of the following immunizations: